-Lifeguard of the Year says give Surf a handFriday, 24 January 2014
+Lifeguard of the Year says give Surf a handWednesday, 21 January 2015

-The 2013 Lifeguard of the Year has seen his fair share of rescues over his time and now he is urging Kiwis to show their support for the Surf Life Saving Summer Appeal.
+The 2014 Lifeguard of the Year has seen his fair share of rescues over his time and now he is urging Kiwis to show their support for the annual Surf Life Saving Summer Appeal.

-Fitzroy Surf Life Saving Club's vice club captain Adam Fraser was named Lifeguard of the Year at the 2013 Awards of Excellence in September.
+Titahi Bay Surf Life Saving Club's Nick Mulcahy was named Lifeguard of the Year at the 2014 Awards of Excellence in September.
 The award is the pinnacle of surf lifesaving in New Zealand and highlights the skill, experience and dedication of the men and women who give up their time to make our beaches safer.

-Lifeguards like Adam give up their summer to patrol New Zealand's beaches but they need the public's help to keep them there.
+Volunteer lifeguards like Nick give up their summer to patrol New Zealand's beaches but they need the public's help to keep them there.
 There are still a huge range of costs to keep volunteer lifeguards trained and equipped with the gear they need to save lives.

-Surf Life Saving's Summer Appeal is on now and runs through until February 2 including a national street collection next Friday, January 31.
+Surf Life Saving's Summer Appeal is on now and runs through until February 28, 2015.

 For more information, please contact: